AceCFox/ez-onboard-2/README.md

           * IMPORTANT: save this .pem file in the base directory for this project (adjacent to this readme)
      - Launch instance (will take a few minutes)
 5. Configure ecosystem.json scripts to connect to EC2 instance
+     - Note: The following directions are also detailed on [ZEF Deployment Documentation](http://docs.zefenergy.com/ocpp/deployment/)
      - Under deploy, either configure the development script or create a new script with the following credentials:
           * "user": "ubuntu",
           * "host": Public IPv4 DNS,